 There are two main types of Bora Bora land tours for discovering this most famous Tahitian island.
 One is to travel the Circle Island Road, stopping at the points of interest.
 The other is taking a Bora Bora excursion in a 4X4 Range Rover to discover the untamed interior.
 And if you're looking for challenging Bora Bora activities, such as hiking or mountain climbing, you can find these too!

 Bora Bora Island has a few inland roads.
 Most were cut by the US military during World War 2 to enable the placement of canons on strategic look-out points.
 These rugged roads that lead into the hills climb up steep ridges and are severely rutted in places.
 They are especially difficult after rain.
 So the inner island is only accessible by four-wheel-drive vehicles.
-Do not attempt to drive on these roads yourself as you may get stuck.
+Do not attempt to drive on these roads yourself as you may get stuck, instead experience the adventure of a 4WD tour with a professional guide.

 There are Safari Bora Bora land tours that provide a thrilling scenic ride to points of interest.
 They're in specially designed Range Rovers which can handle any road conditions.
 An entertaining local guide will give cultural, historical and botanical insights.
 On your way to explore ancient archaeological sites you will pass by lush tropical flora.
 The locations of World War II cannons that you visit will offer the best views out over the spectacular lagoon.
 So if you're looking for fun things to do in Bora Bora try one of these extreme Bora Bora excursions: